TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 11/Leviticus 11.29.md

 ---

-And these are they which are unclean unto you among the creeping things that creep upon the earth: the weasel, and the mouse, and the great lizard after its kind,
+"'These are they which are unclean to you among the creeping things that creep on the earth: the weasel, the rat, any kind of great lizard,